MahmoudAbdullahGITHUB/Pets-App-/README.md

 Pets App
 ===================================

-This app displays a list of pets and their related data that the user inputs.
+android app displays a list of pets and their related data,insert and delete pets.
 Used in a Udacity course in the Android Basics Nanodegree by Google.

 Pre-requisites